ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

     * **Limit** the number of records that an exploration query filters.
     * Use [where](../../indexes/querying/filtering) in recurring queries,
-      so the filter would [use an index](../../indexes/querying/exploration-queries#limit-the-query-and-prefer--for-recurring-queries).
+      so the query would [use an index](../../indexes/querying/exploration-queries#limit-the-query-and-prefer--for-recurring-queries).

     {WARNING/}